OmDeshhh/Finalf/README.md

 ## 👨‍💻 Team
-Made with ❤️ by a passionate team of final-year engineering students for the Google Solution Challenge 2025.
+Made with ❤️ by a passionate team of **pre-final year engineering students** for the **Google Solution Challenge 2025**.

+- Shivam Wadkar
+- Om Deshmukh
+- Atharva Kulkarni
+- Samarpan Daniel

 > We believe that small digital steps can make a big difference in someone’s health journey.